aarhusstadsarkiv/reference-files/README.md

 ## reference files
 Generic json-files used by more than one repository.

+### to_convert_unarchiver.json
+This file is not currently used.
+Unarchiver keeps its own list of "unarchivable" formats in "constants.py"

 ### to_convert.json
 This file lists all Pronom-identified file formats that we can and wish to convert to an archival master format.
 Each entry has the following structure: